pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 Then this process has been repeated on track two in order to get more data points.

 After training with this data set (train:4567/ validation:1142) the vehicle was able to drive the track one without crossing the lane borders but with high oscillations within the road, also on the stright parts of the road.
-On the track two the vehicle can not handle curves with the higher curvatures (approx. 1/50 m radius).
+On the track two the vehicle can not handle curves with the bigger curvatures (approx. 1/50 m radius).

 So additional data has been recorded:
 - one lap on the first track counter-clockwise where the car drives along the center of the road by lower velocity